 Guitar Toys

-Well, a toy is not a musical instrument but to be quite honest a guitar toy can be a great introduction for toddlers and even babies to the world of guitars.
-You shouldn’t make the mistake to get your son or daughter too early an actual guitar.
-If you are not sure that your child is mature enough and therefore not ready for a guitar then go rather for a toy.
-There are great ones out there that offer a variety of functions.
+Well, a toy is not a musical instrument, but to be honest, a guitar toy can be a great introduction to the world of guitars for toddlers and even babies.
+Don’t make the mistake of giving your son or daughter a real guitar too soon.
+If you are not sure that your child is mature enough and therefore not ready for a guitar, then go for a toy.
+There are great ones out there that offer a variety of features.

 Find the best guitar for kids in our overview article.